factoriaf5-p7/ui-uknow-gadaf/README.md

 For the front-end part, we have used React, Vitest and TypeScript.
 For the CSS, we have used BootStrap.
 For the back-end part, we have worked with NodeJS, NestJS and Axios.
 The tests have been done with Vitest.
-The deploy has been done with Vercel and Railwway.
+The deploy has been done with Vercel and Railway.

 <div>
    <img src="https://github.com/devicons/devicon/blob/master/icons/nodejs/nodejs-original-wordmark.svg" title="Node" alt="Node" width="40" height="40"/>&nbsp;